-Listening to people get OpenAI Jukebox continue songs, one is struck by how weird some of its flights of fancy are.
+Listening to YouTube videos in which people get OpenAI Jukebox to continue songs, one is struck by how weird some of its flights of fancy are.
 Someone wondered what aliens would make of its attempts to make human music:

 imagine meeting totally analytical aliens who are only used to math, and helping them understand the concept of human music using this bot… I wonder how it would go, and if they’d be able to understand the emotional meaning…– Al Sebald